silvinobarreiros/bank_linking_ecosystem/PITCHME.md

 ### Purpose

-* Provides a vendor agnostic view of externally linked accounts.

-* Any account (checking, savings, credit card etc) linked to a Stash account
+Provides a vendor agnostic view of externally linked accounts.
+Any account (checking, savings, credit card etc) linked to a Stash account.
+Two sources so far, Plaid + Quovo

-* So far we support Quovo and Plaid
 ---

 ### Some External Accounts Features